 Charles Babbage applied mathematical principles to find ways to make the most efficient use of facilities and materials.
-He also advocated profit-sharing plans.
+He also advocated division of labor.

 Global Connection: Note that many of the early management pioneers were British.
 One reason is that the Industrial Revolution advanced in England more quickly than in most other parts of the world.